 Creating a Credit Roll in Title Studio is a quick and easy process.

-To begin, create a new Text Page in the Timeline with the Ctrl + Shift + T command.
+To begin with, we want to create a new Text Page in the Timeline with the Ctrl + Shift + T command.

-- In the Text Window, enable the Text Wrap option.
+- In the Text Generator Window, enable the Text Wrap option.

-- Begin typing the title of your credit roll.
-You can adjust the font type, size, and spacing to your liking.
-When finished, press the Return Key twice.
+- We can start typing the title of our credit roll and then adjust the font type, size, and spacing to our liking.
+When finished, we will press the Enter key twice.

 - Drag the Guide Icon to where the left column will be.